-Principle Description understood by, the client; Keep focus on the client even in difficult situations; quick and appropriate problem resolution also helps minimize risk; Use "Know Your Client" assessments to determine the client's financial situation, capacity for loss, risk tolerance, and financial objectives; Develop and maintain a sound understanding of the Company's product offerings to ensure that employees propose plans and strategies and select or design products that meet the clients' needs; and Build relationship with its clients on a clear understanding of the terms of the working relationship, with mutual commitments for full and accurate disclosure of relevant financial information.
-Since policy and procedure cannot cover all circumstances, the Company's employees are expected to: Use judgment and • Apply judgement and common sense and, when in doubt, escalate; and common sense Hire the right people for the right jobs and provide proper training and support.
+Principle Description Values, Code of Conduct or policies Avoid unethical clients; Comply with all regulatory requirements; and Support transactions and relationships with proper and complete documentation to avoid litigation.
+'Knowing Your Client' at the start of, and throughout, the relationship is a key risk management principle in the financial industry.
+Employees are expected to: Make sure all products and transactions are suitable for, and understood by, the client; Proper focus on the client reduces the Company's risks Keep focus on the client even in difficult situations; quick and appropriate problem resolution also helps minimize risk; Use "Know Your Client" assessments to determine the client's financial situation, capacity for loss, risk tolerance, and financial objectives; r r Develop and maintain a sound understanding of the Company's product offerings to ensure that employees propose plans and strategies and select or design products that meet the clients' needs; and Build relationship with its clients on a clear understanding of the terms of the working relationship, with mutual commitments for full and accurate disclosure of relevant financial information.
+Use judgment and common sense Since policy and procedure cannot cover all circumstances, the Company's employees are expected to: Apply judgement and common sense and, when in doubt, escalate; and Hire the right people for the right jobs and provide proper training and support.